 The result is the pseudo-book.
 This contains on page 1 the index terms for page 1 of the actual book; on page 2 the index terms for page 2 of the actual book, etc.

-9. Mark each line as an index term in your wordprocessing program.
+9. Mark each line as an index term using your wordprocessing program.
 (It is possible to do this automatically in Word if you create and use the markindex Macro below.)
-Then use your wordprocessor to generate the index.
+Then use the wordprocessor to generate the index.
 This index can then be smoothed out in the wordprocessor to generate the final index.

 ' markindex Macro

 ' You will need to change the new page breaks to NP lines before using the macro,

 ' then change them back after using the macro.